Education

 Honors and Awards

-2010 - W.E.B.
-Du Bois Fellowship, National Institute of Justice, USA
+2010 W.E.B.
+Du Bois Fellowship, National Institute of Justice, U.S. Department of Justice

 Research Summary

-Hung-En Sung is currently assessing transnational organized crime and corruption control in the Western Hemisphere (INL, 2020-2022), mapping the evolution of corruption opportunities in El Salvador (PSC-CUNY/INL 2022-2023), and working with researchers from the Universidad Nacional del Litoral, Argentina, to create an open-source data platform to track violent crime incidents and their ecological risks in the city of Santa Fe (PSC-CUNY, 2020-22).
+Hung-En Sung is currently implementing the model precinct/smart police initiative in Peru (INL 2024-2027), leading the training of Salvadoran police in mental health resilience, mass event policing, and law enforcement during public health crises (INL 2022-2025), assessing transnational organized crime control in the Western Hemisphere (INL, 2020-2023), mapping the evolution of governance in Central America (PSC-CUNY/INL 2022-2023), and working with researchers from the Universidad Nacional del Litoral, Argentina, to create an open-source data platform to track violent crime incidents and their ecological risks in the city of Santa Fe (PSC-CUNY, 2020-22).
 He had previously examined the outcomes of police shootings of civilians with support from PSC CUNY (2017-18) and also collaborated with psychologists from the Autonomous University of Madrid, Spain, to evaluate tablet-based tests of self-control with funding from Banco Santander and PSC-CUNY (2017-19).